 Social media cookies collect information about social media usage.
 If you’ve signed in on Change.org through Facebook connect, you are likely cookied by Facebook.
-You can modify or change those cookies through the settings on your Facebook account.
+You should be able to modify or change those cookies through the settings on your social media account.

-Analytics cookies collect information about your use of the Change.org platform, and enable us to improve the way it works.
-For example, analytics cookies show us which are the most frequently visited pages on the platform, help us record any difficulties you have with the platform, and show us the effectiveness of our campaigns.
-This allows us to see the overall patterns of usage on the platform, rather than the usage of a single person.
-We use the information to analyze the platform traffic, but we do not examine this information for individually identifying information.
+Analytics cookies collect information about the use of the Change.org platform, and enable us to improve the way it works.
+For example, analytics cookies show us the most frequently visited pages on the platform, and analyze site traffic.
+We use them to look at overall patterns of usage on the platform, rather than the usage of any particular individual.

 How do I manage cookies?

 You can disable essential, preference, and social media cookies through the settings on your browser.
+You may wish to refer to http://www.allaboutcookies.org/browsers/index.html for information on commonly used browsers.
 You can follow the instructions on your browser’s help page or their website to remove the cookies set by our site and other sites.
 You can also choose to block our site and other sites from setting these cookies in the future.
-You may wish to refer to http://www.allaboutcookies.org/browsers/index.html for information on commonly used browsers.
-As mentioned above, if you choose to disable cookies, you should know that large parts of the Change.org website will not work.

 Policy updates & contacting us